Lukaa98/PerScholas-Projects/HTML & CSS & JavaScript project/README.md

 * Spring Boot as a backend.
 * Thymeleaf as a frontend.
-* MySQL as a databases.
+* MySQL as a database.